 It is difficult now to call up the particular mood that prevailed in the AIDS epidemic’s early years.
 I am not talking about the first rumblings, when no one knew enough to be afraid, but further in.
+In those post-AZT, pre-ARV-drug days, there was very little one could do if infected.
+Primitive prophylaxes against certain diseases offered one’s best bet but certainly no guarantee that one wouldn’t die of Kaposi’s sarcoma or cytomegalovirus or pneumocystis carinii pneumonia.
 The idea of life without AIDS, much less of being alive in thirty years, was almost unimaginable.
 Which is why in the late eighties, coworkers and I at the San Francisco AIDS Foundation came up with an idea to get people—gay men, in particular—thinking about the future.
 We decided to create a time capsule.